Protarios/dar-docker/README.md

 There is also a dockerfile for dargui (https://dargui.sourceforge.io/) available. dargui is an userinterface for UI for dar that allows easy usage.

+The docker container is available from docker hub at: zerginator/docker-dar

+As the docker is terminal only I currently cannot install it directly from UnRaid Webinterface, as it immidately closes, so run it from the unraid console with an added execution of /bin/bash